 The DCBS has a financial assurance requirement to make sure that health care service contractors follow their certification requirements and present high quality care to their patients.
 The bond stands as a guarantee that patients will receive payment for any fraudulent or negligent dealings from the health care service contractor.

-Currently, the director of the DCBS has set the limit at $260,000 for Health Care Service Contractor Bonds and at $55,000 for Dental or Optometrical Service Bonds.
-The director may increase the amount of financial assurance required as needed per ORS 731.616, as long as the limit is not lower than the required amount of $250,000 and $50,000, respectively.
+The director of the DCBS may increase the amount of financial assurance required as needed per ORS 731.616, as long as the limit is not lower than the required amount of $250,000 for Health Care Service Contractor Bonds and $50,000 for Dental or Optometrical Service Bonds.
+Currently, the director has set the limit at $260,000 and at $55,000, respectively.

 Yes; Jet Insurance Company will process your request to cancel and calculate the premium that can be returned to you.
 Not only does Jet offer the lowest rate approved when you are purchasing your bond, we try to save you every penny possible after cancellation.